 In April 2008, we entered into a development agreement with United Properties for the development of up to 22 restaurants to be built between 2009 and 2012.
-As our developer, United Properties will be responsible for all costs related to the land and building of each restaurant.
-The development agreement provides for a cooperative process between United Properties and our management for the selection of restaurant sites and the development of restaurants on those sites, scheduling for the development and construction of each restaurant once a location is approved.
+As our new developer, United Properties will be responsible for all costs related to the land and building of each restaurant.
+The development agreement provides for a cooperative process between United Properties and our management for the selection of restaurant sites and the development of restaurants on those sites and scheduling for the development and construction of each restaurant once a location is approved.
 We will lease each restaurant developed under this agreement from United Properties.

 We intend to continue expansion in markets where we believe our concept will have broad appeal and attractive restaurant-level economics.
 We plan to continue using our restaurant prototype as we open future restaurants; however, where appropriate, we will convert existing restaurants to our Granite City concept.
 Additionally, we intend to explore alternative restaurant designs to reduce the cost of our initial capital investment and we may alter our prototype to meet various state and local regulatory requirements, including, but not limited to, pollution control requirements, liquor license ordinances and smoking regulations.
-We intend to open two additional restaurants in 2008 and have signed lease agreements for these locations in South Bend and Indianapolis, Indiana.
+We have signed lease agreements for a location in South Bend, Indiana which we opened July 29, 2008, a location in Indianapolis, Indiana which we intend to open in October 2008 and a location in Troy, Michigan which we anticipate opening in early 2009.

-Based upon our existing prototype, we anticipate that pre-opening costs and the initial purchase of furniture, fixtures and equipment will require an investment by us of approximately \$1.0 million to \$1.3 million for each new restaurant.
+Based upon our existing prototype, we anticipate that pre-opening costs and the initial purchase of furniture, fixtures and equipment will require an investment by us of approximately \$1.1 million for each new restaurant.
 We anticipate that our new restaurants will require an investment by our developer of approximately \$1.8 million to \$2.3 million for the building and approximately \$1.2 million to \$1.5 million for the purchase of the land.
 We expect these costs will vary from one market to another based on real estate values, zoning regulations, labor markets and other variables.

-Pursuant to the terms of some of our lease agreements, our developer receives a construction allowance from the landlord which, in turn, is passed on to us as a reduction in the construction cost of a new restaurant.
+Pursuant to the terms of some of our lease agreements, the developer of that site receives a construction allowance from the landlord which, in turn, is passed on to us as a reduction in the construction cost of a new restaurant.
 Landlord contributions received related to restaurants developed in 2007 and 2008 ranged from \$1.0 million to \$1.5 million per location.
 Our net capital investment is lower for a restaurant that receives a landlord contribution.
 In some instances we elected to use our own cash for a portion of the building costs, resulting in lower minimum lease payments.

-To finance restaurant openings in 2008, we entered into a master equipment lease with DHW in December 2007.
+To finance restaurant openings in 2008, we entered into a master equipment lease with DHW Leasing, L.L.C.
+(DHW) in December 2007.
 Details regarding such arrangement appear below under the caption Commitments Capital Leases.